QGFN: Controllable Greediness with Action Values: Introduction

-In this work, we propose a simple yet effective approach that allows selecting arbitrary greediness at inference time, which preserves the generality of temperature-conditionals, but can be trained in an easier way.
+In this work, we propose an approach that allows selecting arbitrary greediness at inference time, which preserves the generality of temperature-conditionals, while simplifying the training process.
 We do so without the cost of learning a complicated family of functions and without conditionals, instead only training two models: a GFlowNet and an action-value function $Q$~\citep{watkins1992q,mnih2013playing}.

-Armed with the forward policy of a GFN, $P_F$ (which decides a probability distribution over actions given the current state), and the action-value, $Q$, we show that it is possible to create a variety of controllably greedy sampling policies, which can be controlled by parameters that require no retraining.
+Armed with the forward policy of a GFN, $P_F$ (which decides a probability distribution over actions given the current state, i.e.~$\pi$ in RL), and the action-value, $Q$, we show that it is possible to create a variety of controllably greedy sampling policies, controlled by parameters that require no retraining.
 We show that it is possible to simultaneously learn $P_F$ and $Q$, and in doing so, to generate more high-reward yet diverse object sets.
 In particular, we introduce and benchmark three specific variants of our approach, which we call QGFN: $p$-greedy, $p$-quantile, and $p$-of-max.

 We evaluate the proposed methods on 5 standard tasks used in prior GFN works: the fragment-based molecular design task introduced by~\citet{bengio2021flow}, 2 RNA design tasks introduced by~\citet{sinai2020adalead}, a small molecule design task based on QM9~\citep{jain2023multi}, as well as a bit sequence task from~\citet{malkin2022trajectory,shen2023understanding}.
-The proposed method achieves higher average rewards and discovers modes more efficiently, sometimes by a large margin, than strong baselines.
+The proposed method outperforms strong baselines, achieving high average rewards and discovering modes more efficiently, sometimes by a large margin.
 We conduct an analysis of the proposed methods, investigate key design choices, and probe the methods to understand why they work.
 We also investigate other possible combinations of $Q$ and $P_F$--again, entirely possible at inference time, by combining trained $Q$ and $P_F$ models.